run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/mobile-and-field-service/configuration/configure-field-service-application.md

 Before getting started
 --------------------------

-1. Install the application CITSmart GO;
+1. Install the application 4biz GO;

-2. In the environment - CITSmart instance - , configure the following
+2. In the environment - 4biz instance - , configure the following
     functionalities:

     * Webservice: indicate in the item "permissions" the attendance groups that